oamg/snippets/scripts/leappinspector/README.md

 been executed, what meesages have been produced, what happened during the execution of leapp, ...

+## DISCLAIMER

+The code is not stabilized yet!
+It's under heavy development!
+You should expect that output format, CLI, and classes/functions in the script can be significantly changed without notification and without sorry.

 ## Requirements
 The script is Python2 & Python3 compatible.
 By default, when execute the tool, Python3 is required.
 In case you want to use the tool with Python2, invoke it